tmuzaffa/Vancouver-airbnb-blogpost/README.md

 ![png](output_20_0.png)

-It can be seen that approximately 70% of the hosts in metro vancouver respond with in an hour
+It can be seen that approximately 70% of the hosts in metro vancouver respond with in an hour.
+There are various types of properties available in Vancouver in the Air bnb platform.
+Below is the breakdown

 ![png](output_24_0.png)

-##### Results

 Approximately 35% of the properties listed on Vancouver Air bnb are houses and 26% are apartments